Mount Snow’s History

 Summer 2007 – The $6 Million Dollar Summer

-Peak Resorts wastes little time putting their stamp on their new acquisition, spending $6 million in time for Winter 2007-08.
+Peak Resorts wastes little time putting their stamp on their new acquisition by spending $6 million in capital improvements to be completed before the start of the 2007/2008-winter season.
 Changes include a $3.5 million investment in energy-efficient snowmaking technology, giving Mount Snow the most fan guns of any resort in New England.
-In addition, every building in the base area is refreshed with new carpeting, tile, and interior and exterior paint and other improvements – including a new clockface in the Clocktower!
+In addition, every building in the base area is refreshed with new carpeting, tile, and interior and exterior paint, plus other improvements – including a new clock face on the Clocktower!

 January 7 – 10, 2009 – 25,000 Fans Experience the First Ever Winter Dew Tour

 The Winter Dew Tour makes its first ever stop at Mount Snow and the mountain is blessed with incredible weather and amazing storylines.
-The first ever live event filmed at Mount Snow millions of fans around the world watched live on NBC a signature pro field including Olympic medalists Shaun White, Hannah Teter, and Mount Snow’s own Kelly Clark compete in superpipe and slopestyle competitions at the new Carinthia.
-Clark earns gold in a Vermont sweep of the female superpipe compeition.
-The mountain receives snow every night and the competition venues are raved about by athletes.
+Millions of fans around the world watched live on NBC as a signature pro field including Olympic medalists Shaun White, Hannah Teter, and Mount Snow’s own Kelly Clark compete in superpipe and slopestyle competitions at the new Carinthia.
+Clark earns gold in a Vermont sweep of the women’s superpipe competition.
+The mountain receives snow every night and athletes rave about the competition venues.

 Winter 2009-2010 – Winter Dew Tour Returns for the Toyota Championships

-The weekend before the Winter Olympics start the snowboarding and freesking world converge on Carinthia again for the Winter Dew Tour.
-This year Mount Snow is host to the Toyota Championships the final stop of the tour.
+The weekend before the Winter Olympics start, the snowboarding and freeskiing world converge on Carinthia again for the Winter Dew Tour.
+This year Mount Snow is host to the Toyota Championships which is the final stop of the tour.